Overview of IG fees and charges

 Let's break down the trading fees into the different asset classes available at IG.

-IG's trading fees are high.
+IG's trading fees are average.

 It is super hard to compare trading fees for CFD brokers.
 What we did at Brokerchooser?
 Instead of quoting long fee tables, we compare brokers by calculating all fees of a typical trade for three assets.